erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 That is very cool, right?

 So yea, Circom is great and it has direct control over constraints.
-However, using a custom language has it’s own drawbacks.
+However, using a custom language has it's own drawbacks.
 An alternative is to use an already known high-level language (e.g. Rust, Go) and have a library to help you write circuits in there.

 # Tutorial: Arkworks - Using a Library